Henry Smith Charity: County Grants

 Who can apply

-Established organisations with an annual income of less than £250,000 that are based in East Sussex, West Sussex, Kent, Hampshire, Leicestershire, Suffolk or Gloucestershire.
+Registered charities or not-for-profit organisations with an annual income of less than £250,000 that are based in East Sussex, West Sussex, Kent, Hampshire, Leicestershire, Suffolk, Surrey or Gloucestershire.

 The Henry Smith Charity also run different grant programmes which are open to organisations in other areas of the UK, or with higher incomes.
 See their website for more information.